rtek1000/DSO1511e_Plus_Unbrick/README.md

 - 2 - Insert the SD card (Contacts facing the DSO1511e+ board).
 - 3 - Keep the DSO151e+ power button pressed (After writing the firmware it manages to keep it powered up).
 - 4 - Test if "ID 1f3a:efe8 Allwinner Technology sunxi SoC OTG connector in FEL/flashing mode" appears using the "lsusb" command.
+- 5 - Back up flash memory.
-- 5 - Load the binary file into flash (Bootloader + Firmware Update).
+- 6 - Load the binary file into flash (Bootloader + Firmware Update).
-- 6 - Turn off the DSO151e+.
+- 7 - Turn off the DSO151e+.
-- 7 - Remove the SD card.
+- 8 - Remove the SD card.
-- 8 - Restart the DSO1511e+.
+- 9 - Restart the DSO1511e+.
-- 9 - Enter update mode (commands described in the steps provided by the supplier).
+- 10 - Enter update mode (commands described in the steps provided by the supplier).
-- 10 - Update the DSO1511e+ following all supplier steps
+- 11 - Update the DSO1511e+ following all supplier steps
-- 11 - Perform the post-update commands described in the steps provided by the supplier (calibraton etc)
+- 12 - Perform the post-update commands described in the steps provided by the supplier (calibraton etc)

 Note The boot image does not appear after performing these procedures, due to the improvised bootloader.